Sarah Avery, Assistant to the Executive Director

 Sung Yeon Choi-Morrow, Organizing Director

-Sung Yeon leads the organizing team at IWJ and helps new Interfaith Groups and Worker Centers across the country by connecting local religious, academia and labor communities.
+Sung Yeon leads the organizing team at IWJ and helps start new Interfaith Groups and Worker Centers across the country by connecting local religious, academia and labor communities.
 She also recruits students to work on labor campaigns and coordinates IWJ’s summer internship program.
 Sung Yeon studied Political Science and Urban Studies at Wheaton College and earned an M.Div from McCormick Theological Seminary.
 She is a Ruling Elder at Edgewater Presbyterian Church in Chicago.
-Before working at IWJ, Sung Yeon was a Community Organizer at Asian American Institute on immigration reform, the state budget, redistricting and voting.
+Before working at IWJ, Sung Yeon was a Community Organizer at Asian American Institute working on immigration reform, the state budget, redistricting and voting.
 Sung Yeon and her husband, Joseph Morrow, enjoy traveling, cooking and entertaining friends and family.

 Adam DeRose, Online Organizer

 Phone: 773-728-8400, ext.
 24

 Adam is responsible for IWJ’s digital communication including its website, blog, online advocacy campaigns and social media presence.
 Previously, he worked as the Web Content Editor for Loyola's Ministry Department and as the department's Peace and Justice Coordinator.
 Adam is a graduate of Loyola University Chicago with degrees in Journalism and History.
-He lives in the Logan Square neighborhood and is an editor for a hyper-local news website.
+He lives in the Logan Square neighborhood and serves as an editor for a hyper-local news website.
 In the warmer months, he's an avid bike commuter.